-I had always felt bad about homeless people sleeping in the cold before, but the problem became personal.
+I’d always felt bad about homeless people sleeping in the cold before, but the problem became personal.

 I could now associate a person who I talked with each week and I thought of him as we were nice and warm.

-I have looked at that potholder over the years during hard times and it instantly gives me the perspective to view the lens of my problems through.
+I’ve looked at that potholder over the years during hard times and it instantly gives me the perspective to view the lens of my problems through.

 I’ve tried to create awareness with my family to have a heart for those in tough times.